nikkomiu/blog/content/guides/golang-graphql-ent/03-ent-setup.md

 {{< callout type=note >}}
 Later, we will also remove all references to the `panic(err)` calls that are currently in our code so we can properly handle errors.
-Using `panic()` is generally not recommended in Go applications and instead we should return `error` from funcs that can create errors.
+Using `panic()` is generally not recommended in Go applications and instead we should return `error` from functions that can create errors.
 {{</ callout >}}

 With this change if you get the help for the `migrate` command you'll see the new flag added: